thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

 ## Resize column widths

 You can resize the column widths of your table after adding all of your search terms.
-Any adjustments you make to the column widths of your table are saved when you pin the table to a pinboard.
+Any adjustments you make to the column widths of your table are saved when you pin the table to a Liveboard.
 To resize the column widths:

 1. While viewing your answer as a table, hover over a column border in the column header row.
 2. Click and drag the border to create your preferred column width.